SBCURLEY/as-assessment/README.md

 ## Repository Structure

-images
-roughwork
-gitignore
-problems.ipynb
-README

-1. Images folder: contains images used for the Readme & the problems notebook
+- Images folder: contains images used for the Readme & the problems notebook

-2. roughwork
+- roughwork

-3. gitignore
+- gitignore

-4. problems.ipynb:
+- problems.ipynb.
 The Problems are contained in this Jupyter Notebook.

 The Problems notebook is structured as follows: